maxnorth/nv/README.md

 It's also:

 - Highly versatile - can connect to any secret manager, and available for Linux, Mac, and (soon) Windows
-- An easy way to avoid copying secrets to developer's devices
+- An ideal way to avoid copying secrets to personal devices during local development
 - Flexible enough to handle the different needs of local development and cloud environments
 - A CLI decoupled from app code in line with [12 Factor App principles](https://12factor.net/config), making it usable with any software